Close

 E-Cig Lawsuits

 E-cigarettes are often marketed as devices that can help consumers who wish to quit smoking.
 However, e-cigarettes can cause a consumer to sustain permanent or even life-threatening injuries.
-For example, many users of JUUL flavored e-cigarettes are developing crippling diseases like popcorn lung and many other health complications.
+For example, many users of JUUL-flavored e-cigarettes are developing crippling diseases like popcorn lung and many other health complications.
 Our firm can help you begin a personal injury claim against manufacturers of JUUL and other e-cigs that caused you to develop a serious illness.

 To prevail in a Delaware County personal injury lawsuit, the plaintiff typically needs to show how the defendant’s negligent behavior led to their injuries.
 This will require the plaintiff to have a fair deal of evidence to support their claim.
 For example, a plaintiff should have documentation of their injuries and the damage to their vehicle if they filed a car accident lawsuit.
+A plaintiff must also prove the following four elements in order to establish that the defendant was negligent:

 The Defendant Owed the Plaintiff a Duty of Care

 Duty of care is the legal obligation a defendant owes a plaintiff not to harm them.
 Determining duty will hinge on the relationship between the parties.
-For example, a surgeon owes their patient a duty to provide the acceptable standard of medical care.
+For example, a surgeon owes their patient a duty to provide an acceptable standard of medical care.
 A motorist should safely operate their vehicle, obeying all traffic rules and regulations.
 In premises liability cases, the duty of care depends on why the plaintiff is on the property.
 For instance, the duty a retail store manager owes their customers is different from the duty a homeowner owes to a dinner guest.

 The Defendant Breached the Duty of Care

 The next element is showing that the defendant breached their duty.
 For example, if someone is driving drunk, they are not safely operating their vehicle.
 Courts will typically define a breach of duty as a defendant deviating from what a reasonable or prudent person would do under the same or similar circumstances.
 In the case of a drunk driver, a plaintiff could prove a breach with evidence of a breathalyzer test or a citation issued by the police at the accident scene.
-In medical malpractice cases, expert testimony is required to demonstrate that the health care professional’s conduct failed to adhere to the accepted medical standard.
+In medical malpractice cases, expert testimony is required to demonstrate that the healthcare professional’s conduct failed to adhere to the accepted medical standard.

 The Plaintiff Suffered an Injury or Other Losses Due to the Defendant’s Breach

-Poor behavior does not also mean a defendant should be held liable for a plaintiff’s injuries.
+Poor behavior also does not mean a defendant should be held liable for a plaintiff’s injuries.
 Our Delaware County personal injury attorneys will have to establish that the defendant’s conduct caused the injury.
 If you suffered a broken arm because a drunk driver collided with your driver’s side door, causation appears obvious.
 However, what if the steering system in the defendant’s car failed because of a manufacturing defect?
 The key is to prove that there were no intervening events that caused your injury.

 The Plaintiff Sustained Injuries and Losses that are Compensable by a Court of Law